arielmission-space/PAOS/docs/source/user/propagation/index.rst

 Example
 ~~~~~~~~~~~~~

-Code example to use :class:`~paos.paos_wfo.WFO` to simulate a magnification of the beam for the tangential direction
+Code example to use :class:`~paos.classes.wfo.WFO` to simulate a magnification of the beam for the tangential direction
 :math:`M_t = 3.0`, while keeping the sagittal direction unchanged (:math:`M_s = 1.0`).

 .. jupyter-execute::
         :stderr:

-        from paos.paos_wfo import WFO
+        from paos.classes.wfo import WFO

         beam_diameter = 1.0  # m
         wavelength = 3.0e-6